 To breathe, sit up with a wide stance.
 As they live, their bellies heave in and out more.
 Foaming or foaming at the mouth is a condition in which one’s mouth becomes foamy or bubbly.

 What is the dog’s heavy breathing when resting down?

 Check If you see your dog breathing rapidly when resting or sleeping.
 It may be suffering from respiratory distress.
 Contact your veterinarian if you notice any noticeably laborious breathing.

 Why is my dog breathing abnormally?

 Breathing difficulties are most often caused by lung and respiratory disorders.
 They might, however, be symptoms of other problems like obesity and heartworms.
 Or perhaps malignancies.
-Or heart issues, allergy, trauma, etc.
+Or heart issues, allergies, trauma, etc.